NikitaChernevskiy/EAQCMLP/README.md

   }
 }
 ```
 When working with your own data, keep in mind that although your dataset may contain more than two columns, the model is designed to train correctly only with two columns.
 Therefore, in the JSON files, you should not include arrays with three elements if you aim for stable results.
-Additionally, remember that the first row of your dataset contains the column headers, so you need to generate the new tables with the required number of data rows plus one to account for the headers.
+Also, please remember that the first row of your dataset contains the column headers, so you'll need to generate the new tables with the required number of data rows plus one to account for the headers.
 The csvtojson.py script intentionally skips the first row.